amquinte/go-coding-practice/README.md

 # go-coding-practice
- Repository of daly coding challenges in Go
+ Repository of daily coding challenges in Go